arcazj/openbexi_timeline/docs/security.md

 Unused direct Jackson annotations and JMX agent dependencies were removed. `json-simple` remains for compatibility with the legacy adapters; its accidental JUnit runtime dependency is excluded.
 The old checked-in JMX exporter binary is retired.
 Exporter configuration, when needed, is an explicit deployment choice: use a current [Prometheus JMX Exporter](https://prometheus.github.io/jmx_exporter/) release on a restricted monitoring interface.
 The application does not enable unauthenticated remote JMX.

+## Java test sources

+The repository's JUnit classes live under `tests/java` and use JUnit Jupiter with test-only dependencies.
+The application source tree `src` compiles without JUnit or Maven file exclusions, including in IntelliJ.
+After updating an existing checkout, reload the Maven project and rebuild to refresh the source roots and remove stale classes.
+The historical `test_timeline` class stays in `src` because the legacy server uses it at runtime; it does not use JUnit.

+Optional local converter tests belong in `tests/local-java`, marked as a test source folder in IntelliJ.
+That folder stays ignored with the private converter sources and is separate from the Maven test suite.

+The four `Legacy*Test` classes preserve historical manual checks.
+They compile with the regular tests but run only when `-Dopenbexi.legacyTests=true` is explicitly set.
+They depend on developer configuration and fixtures, and some write YAML/filter files or access MongoDB; prepare an isolated test environment before opting in.
+The regular suite uses temporary storage or isolated database doubles and does not enable these checks.

 ## Repeatable audit

 With Java 17, Maven, and Node 24 installed: